 Herpes is prevalent.

 Herpes is prevalent.
-It’s estimated that 1 in 6 people have genital herpes, which means most of us will encounter it at some point in our lives.
+It’s estimated that 1 in 6 people have genital herpes, meaning most of us will eventually encounter it.
 It’s more common than HIV and many other STIs.
-This means you shouldn’t be afraid to talk about it with your friends—everyone should know about it and understand!
+This means you shouldn’t be afraid to discuss it with your friends—everyone should know and understand!

 You can still have sex and a relationship if you have herpes.

 If you’re newly diagnosed with herpes, there are some things to keep in mind as you navigate your new reality.
 First, it’s essential to talk with your partner immediately.
-It would help if you also told them that you have herpes, so they know what they’re dealing with (and don’t make any assumptions).
+It would help if you also told them you have herpes, so they know what they’re dealing with (and don’t make any assumptions).
 If they love and trust you enough to stay around through this challenging time—and if the two of you are committed enough to each other—this is where the real work begins!
-Now is when it’s time for both partners to talk about how each of them feels about having sex without condoms or barriers like dental dams; what kinds of sexual activities are okay.
+Now it’s time for both partners to talk about how they feel about having sex without condoms or barriers like dental dams; what kinds of sexual activities are okay.

 Whether either person has any concerns about getting pregnant/transmitting HSV-1/2, how often one or both partners want testing done, etc., the more openly discussed these issues are from the beginning, the better everyone will be in managing their sexual health and making sure that everyone involved feels comfortable throughout their relationship together.”